A Newsletter for Friends of the Library

 The sign-up station became so popular that MPIRG representatives sometimes had to empty the lock box several times in a day.

-The UMD Library has introduced a new set of features on its Web site that will allow faculty members to incorporate some of the library’s electronic services directly into their own course Web pages.
+the Library has introduced a new set of features on its Web site that will allow faculty members to incorporate some of the Library’s electronic services directly into their own course Web pages.

 Widgets, in general, are a hot trend on the Web.
 UMD’s implementation of the idea is unique, original, and even a bit cutting edge.

 Patrons often wish the Library would provide a shelf where they could browse the latest acquisitions before these new items are shelved in the regular collections.
 Such a shelf can now be found online!
 Go to the Library’s home page to find a link to the new title list.

 UMD students may reserve group study rooms in advance by following the directions at the following site: http://www.d.umn.edu/lib/services/study-rooms.htm.
 Group study room L239 is designated for faculty and staff use.
 Faculty may also book media items for classroom use.
 Go to http://www.d.umn.edu/lib/services/faculty-media-booking.htm.